dymexjs/di/docs/02-decorators.md

 @Scoped()
 class TestClass {}
-const scope = container.createScope(); // Note the createScope call to create a scope for the resolution const instance1 = container.resolve(TestClass, scope); // Note the scope passed to the resolution
+const scope = container.createScope(); // Note the createScope call to create a scope for the resolution const instance1 = scope.resolve(TestClass); // Note the resolution in the scope
 ```

 ## @AutoInjectable